Lukahhh/AdScout/README.md

 `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --remote-debugging-port=9222 --user-data-dir=/tmp/chrome_session`

  * The reason we use Chrome in Remote Debugging Mode (RDM) is because signing in via a Selenium/ChromeDriver creates a "clean slate" with no cookies or login details, requiring the username and password for the Facebook account you wish to use to be stored in plain text in the script.
-Earlier versions of this script made use of that
+Earlier versions of this script made use of that but it's insecure, and Facebook constantly asked for a 2FA code requiring human interaction.

 2. Sign in to Facebook on the Chrome RDM session